 A fixture trap is attached to the drainpipe and ensures no gases escape.
 You may know of u-shaped or s-shaped traps that create a bend in the drainpipe, preventing the backflow of sewer gases or other noxious fumes from escaping back up and out of the drain.
 If you ever notice a sewer smell coming from your sink, it could be a sign of a clog or an issue with your fixture trap.
 Below are the required sizes for fixture traps to promise that seal against gases.

 Following these simple rules and requirements for your pipe sizing is essential to ensuring you not only meet your local plumbing codes but keeps your entire plumbing system in check.
 Without the proper sizing, you can face leaks, cracks in the pipes, or overflowing drains.
 And that’s the last thing you want to happen!
 If you are in the market for some pipe or other plumbing replacements, please call AJ Alberts today.
 We can get you where you need to be, all while following state plumbing codes.

 You can find your local Minnesota plumbing codes on the Department of Labor and Industry website.
 They will list all current codes and regulations and be a place where you can apply for a permit or license.
 This applies to contractors mostly who need to renew licenses as well.
 If you find yourself stuck with finding the proper codes or are in the middle of your project and are stumped on what to do, the FAQ page is super helpful and can give you exactly what you’re looking for.

 Now, even though some plumbing projects can definitely be DIY-friendly, we always recommend you call a professional.
+This can easily save you time and money in the long run by getting it taken care of by a licensed plumber.
 AJ Alberts can do your kitchen or bathroom plumbing while meeting all code compliance.
 So you don’t have to worry about a thing!
 Get started with us today.